 There are dozens of factors that go into pricing app development.
 Here are a few of the big ones.

-Working with a big name development team has its benefits.
-Major firms have the resources, the experience, and the technical expertise to assure that your apps work perfectly.
+Working with a big-name development team has its benefits.
+Major firms have the resources, experience, and technical expertise to assure that your apps work perfectly.
 However, pricing app development with a major firm can be dizzying.

 Some dev teams won’t even answer the phone unless you're looking to spend half a million.
 Smaller firms and startups will sometimes work for much less.
 Newer teams can also be big on talent and provide a level of individualized service and enthusiasm that big firms, working with numerous clients on multiple projects, can’t match.

 Here’s the breakdown from Savvy Apps.
 If you’re aiming for the stars, costs can be anywhere from $500 thousand to one million for a V.1 release.
-A middle of the road design team may charge $150,000 to $450,000 for a few months work.
+A middle-of-the-road design team may charge $150,000 to $450,000 for a few months of work.
 A smaller, local, or startup developer may work out a deal for much less based on circumstances, so shop around and get a few quotes before committing.